 Spanish families are usually affable and hospitable, and their objective is to create a welcoming environment where you can feel at home during your stay.

 The experience of each student is unique, as there is no such thing as a typical family.
-You may live with a family with children, a married couple, or a single person who may be an older widow or a single businessman or woman.
+You may live with a traditional family with children, a married couple, or a single person who may be an older widow or a younger professional.